 Within a week of the battle, the French occupied Milan, capital of the rich province of Lombardy, where Napoleon set about consolidating his considerable gains.
 For much of the campaign, his ragged army had been accustomed to widespread looting to make up for the lack of regular army supplies.
 Through strict discipline, Napoleon managed to bring much of the looting under control, and from the proceeds of the conquered province, he paid the troops and undertook a general refitting of the army.
 The effect on morale was profound.
 With money in their pockets and clothes on their backs, the French soldiers for the first time experienced the tangible results of their efforts.
 No longer forced to steal to provide for themselves, they moved through the streets and cafes of Milan with newfound self-respect, delighted to find themselves in a city renowned for its beautiful women and high culture.
 The Milanese–to whom the large requisitions were little more than looting on a grand scale–were not nearly so pleased, of course, and a number of local revolts broke out, which the French conquerors put down with a heavy hand.
 For Napoleon, who had pledged to the Milanese the “eternal friendship” of the French, such incidents no doubt marred the triumph of the occupation, but he had fulfilled the wishes of his own government with unimpeachable thoroughness and competence.

 It therefore came as a shock to learn, during his hard-won respite in the capital of Lombardy, that the Directory had decided to divide his army.
 General Kellermann was to be given joint command of the Army of Italy with orders to take over the pursuit of the Austrians, while he, Napoleon, undertook a lesser campaign against Tuscany and the Papal States.
 Summoning all his tact and rhetorical skill, Napoleon responded with a series of forceful arguments against the plan.
 “General Kellermann has more experience and would do better than I,” he wrote, “but the two of us together would do very badly.”
 In fact, the idea of working with Kellermann–who, at sixty-one, would have clear seniority–was anathema to Napoleon, and he hinted broadly at the possibility of his resignation under such circumstances.
 Surely his recent successes warranted better treatment than an effective demotion.
-Yet it was precisely because of his success and the influence it engendered that the government had proposed the change.
+Yet it was precisely due to his success and the influence it conveyed that the government had proposed the change.
 Having already established a reputation for dangerously independent thinking, the popular young general posed a potential threat to the leadership in Paris, and the energy and aplomb with which he had handled diplomatic matters left the Directors feeling decidedly uneasy.
 But with the rest of France’s armies bogged down, they could ill afford to lose the one man who had brought them victories, and so they relented, leaving Napoleon in sole command with the proviso that, in addition to defeating the Austrians, he move to subdue the Papal States.

 Much relieved by the outcome, Napoleon showed few signs of having been chastened by the incident.
 Just the same, the affair could not help but remind him of the tenuousness of his reputation in the volatile politics of the capital.
 One could not be too careful in such a world, especially an outlander whose native country was now under British control.
 Thus, it was during this period that he dropped the Italianate “u” from his last name, adopting the French spelling–Bonaparte.
 Under the circumstances, it couldn’t hurt to appear as French as possible, especially in the event he were ever to assume a role of political leadership.